cselig/cselig.github.io/_posts/blog/2019-10-11-python-to-ruby.markdown

 ### Single vs Double quotes

-Single quoted strings in Ruby are "raw", and double quoted strings allow for escape sequences and string interpolation.
+Single quoted strings in Ruby are raw, and double quoted strings allow for escape sequences and string interpolation.

 ```ruby
 # rb